We’ve got you covered:

 Let’s get started:

-Below is a list that will help you get started and an, of course, a successful example residency match essay.
+Below is a list that will help you get started.
+Also, There is a successful example residency match essay.

 ERAS Residency Personal Statement.
 Where should you start?